Yxkong04/4Fresh-Google/README.md

 That's the end of Automation 1.
 There is no additional action needed in the spreadsheet.
 The Google Sheets document is only used for data storage for Automation 1.

+User Manual for Automation 2: Calendar Employee Leave & Leave Email Reminder Syncing Approved Leave
+1. Approve a Leave Request:
+-Open the app and navigate to the pending leave requests.
+-Select a leave request and click "Approve."

+2. Check the Department Leave Calendar:
+-Switch to the department leave calendar view.
+-The approved leave request will be automatically added to the calendar and marked on the respective dates.

+3. Manager Access:
+-Only managers are able to view their own department leave.
+-Leave requests are categorized according to leave type, with different leave types shown in different colors.
+-By clicking the bar, details of the leave will be shown in read-only mode.

+Email Notifications
+1. Automatic Email Notifications:
+-The system will send an email notification to the employee one day before their leave starts and one day before their leave ends.

+That's the end of Automation 2.
+Thanks for viewing!!!